 "Making Sand sounds beautiful" - Mike Scott (The Waterboys)

-“Im a fan for life” - Miles Hunt (The Wonder Stuff)
+“This album will be a lifelong favourite” - Miles Hunt (The Wonder Stuff)

 “A fantastic album” - Sharon Shannon